Most MQTT brokers don’t provide any built in mechanism for logging historical data for later analysis.

 However due to the publish/subscribe nature of MQTT is is easy to monitor, and log a data stream or streams using an MQTT client.

-In fact this method may in many circumstances better than logging the data on the broker/server especially when the broker is being shared.
+In fact this method may in many circumstances be better than logging the data on the broker/server especially when the broker is being shared.

 Logging Methods